 In addition, the Cybersecurity Act also includes some new rules on the protection of personal data, including the requirements for notifying data breaches (article 42), anonymization of data as an exception in the requirements for informing and obtaining consent (article 42), as well as the right of an individual to demand from network operators to amend or delete his personal data if information about him is erroneous or used for purposes that are inconsistent with him (Article 43).

-The main problems of PD protection in China include the following:
+The main problems of PD protection in China include the following:- the absence of an authorized body for the protection of PD;

 PD Protection in Brazil